gnosis/ido-contracts/security-considerations.md

  =>   out = out_reimbursed_fees + out_paid_fees <= feeAmount * sellAmount / sellAmount <= feeAmount
 ```

-We saw all ins/outs un the case where the auction settles with the initial
+We saw all ins/outs in case the auction settles with the initial
 auction price.
 We can add up all transfers involving the auction token to see
 that no more auction tokens as available are withdrawn at any point: